Case Study: Income Protection With a New Job and a New Baby

 As the mortgage was already covered with their existing policy, Tim’s adviser recommended a Family Income Benefit policy that would pay out enough each month to cover their other monthly bills should one of them pass away.

-Thus, having spoken to the adviser, the family was financially secure against the risk of Tim being unable to work due to accident or sickness and the risk of either Tim or Emma passing away before their son had reached adulthood.
+Because Tim chose to purchase protection via our independent advisers, he was able to secure suitable, tailored coverage at the right price.
+The family is financially secure against the risk of Tim being unable to work due to accident or sickness, and the risk of either Tim or Emma passing away before their son had reached adulthood.

 Tom Conner Director at Drewberry

-Tim and Emma’s situation is a common one, but if you’d like protection advice tailored to your circumstances please don’t hesitate to get in touch on 02084327333.
+Tim and Emma’s situation is a common one, but if you’d like protection advice tailored to your circumstances please don’t hesitate to get in touch on 02084327333 or email help@drewberry.co.uk.

 Tom Conner